MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- invalidInput:** - the targeted property in invalid in some way

-   - target: {id} - provided id cannot be the empty guid
+   - target: {id} - provided id can't be the empty guid

 **- tenantNotFound:** - the calling tenant information could not be found